 Muscle Oil is the perfect oil for use in Cupping, Gua Sha (Scraping), and Massage Therapies.
 This is a very warming formula which helps to reduce pain, disperse toxins and stagnation, and aid in proper blood flow to the muscles and connective tissues.
 Not only does it work as a medium for cupping and gua sha therapies, this recipe also works as the ultimate topical for recover after such therapies.
 Muscle Oil was developed in Oregon over several years but it is similar to the famous U-I Oil from Old China which was used for centuries to help treat sore, aching muscles and joints that feel better with warm applications.
 This recipe has an excellent feel for both the patient and the practitioner, and is available in 2 ounce and 4 ounce bottles, but upon request we can provide 16 and 32 ounce amounts in pop top bottles.

 Ghost Jiao is the newest product in the line.
 This liniment is potent for pain and healing and the medicinal herbs penetrate deep to the sinew, periosteum, and bone level.
 Use this jiao for bone bruises, fracture, and sprains.
-It's even been used for tight neck muscles at the base of the skull for headaches and computer neck strain.
+It's a great application for right after trigger point therapy sessions.
 This is a unique blend of herbs and resins unlike any other jiao out there and since its recent induction has gotten fantastic reviews.
-As of October2020, we don't have labels made for this product yet, but any purchased Ghost Jiao will come with custom-drawn labels instead.
 It's been successfully used for chronic joint pain and also has been praised for its effect on arthritis pain.
 Ghost Jiao is a great choice for acute tweaks of all kinds and could be an essential part of a home or travel first aid kit .
 The scent is quite strong, but it immediately dissipates as soon as it is rubbed into the skin.
-This will quickly become a favorite in your practice!
-AVAILABLE FOR PURCHASE IN JANUARY 2021.
+AVAILABLE FOR PURCHASE IN APRIL 2021.